 It should be apparent that after decades of trying to win from within the GOP, conservatives are just beating their heads against a wall which hasn’t budged.
 Every now and then, we’ve been treated to the appearance of budging, but they have always reverted to form shortly thereafter.
-Without serious changes to rules within the GOP and within the houses of congress, removing John Boehner and possibly also Mitch McConnell won’t result in the changes we need to right the nation’s course.
-Even winning the presidency isn’t by itself enough.
+Without serious changes to rules within the GOP and within the houses of congress, removing speakers like Paul Ryan or majority leaders like McConnell won’t result in the changes we need to right the nation’s course.
+As we’ve seen, you lose one guy who won’t represent the electorate and you get another.
+They believe they are there to vote their conscience.
+Wrong.
+They are there to vote ours.
+Even winning the presidency hasn’t been enough.
 As long as lobbies can leave their K Street offices and visit our congressmen and senators, checkbook in hand, we citizens are left in the lurch.
 As long as members of congress can initiate legislation and vote on legislation which flies in the face of their party’s platform, we lose.
 As long as members of congress can attach a new bill to an existing bill, the two questions having absolutely no relation to each other and yet considered by a single vote, we’re stuck.

-We believe there’s a better way, a way to win what we and most Americans believe is right for America.
+We believe there’s a better way, a way to win that which we and most Americans believe is right for America.

 The individual is lost in this process.
 Yet, our nation’s founding was concerned primarily with the individual.
 The FPA seeks to return representation, power and freedom to the individual citizen.
 The FPA is set up structurally to remove the influence of “special interests” from our party members in office.
 In that way, and only in that way, we believe we can return control of the government to the people of the United States.
 In that way, we believe that we can return public policy to the meaning and precepts of our Declaration of Independence within the constraints of our constitution.
 In that way, we believe that we can begin to turn the United States back to its founding roots.
 In that way, we believe that we can place people in Washington who are truly accountable to the statements that they make and to the party’s written platform and legislative agenda.
 We believe that our members of congress should be “volunteers”, not careerists looking to stay forever; not careerists lining their pockets, working for their corporate cronies and setting up family political dynasties.
 The FPA’s aim is to initiate a return of the US government to a body governed by the people for the people.
 Check out “A New Party Concept” for an explanation of that formula.